- This event has passed.

 October 28 | 1:30 pm - 5:00 pm

 REEP HOUSE Series

-Take a walk into Victoria Park to explore the trees that are central to our urban forest
+Take a guided walk into Victoria Park to explore trees central to our urban forest

 On a weekend in the summer, Victoria Park is abuzz with activity from festivals, weddings, children playing, and people lounging under trees.
 Throughout its history, the park has been a central gathering spot for people in the community.
 In many ways, the story of the trees around Victoria Park is the story of Kitchener.
 As the city’s oldest neighbourhood has evolved over time, the trees that live and grow in it are intimately connected to its history and the continued good health of its residents.

 David Schmitt will lead a walk from Reep House into the park to draw the connection between the many benefits that our urban trees provide, the challenges they face, and the ways that we can help look after our leafy friends.

 - Walk from Reep House to Victoria Park: 1:30 p.m.

 - Reep Open House: 3:00 p.m. – 5:00 p.m.

 Rain or shine.
 Please come dressed appropriately for the weather conditions.

 Stay to explore the Reep House for Sustainable Living.
 Or come to check out the house’s environmental features.